nfsiddiqui/nfsiddiqui.github.io/about.md

 <br>

 Before Stanford, I started a digital health company called Remedy, that helped doctors get instant answers from specialists.
 We deployed our product to doctors and nurses at Harvard affiliated hospitals.
-[Thiel Fellowship](http://www.thielfellowship.org/").
+I met some of my favorite people through the [Thiel Fellowship](http://www.thielfellowship.org/").